1. Submission procedure and workflow

 Suggestions to authors:

--The Peer Community Journal welcomes recommended articles proposing replication studies.
-All submissions are assessed by the thematic PCIs according to the same criteria, provided that the article is considered interesting by the recommender handling it and the research question is judged to be scientifically valid.
+-The Peer Community Journal welcomes articles proposing replication studies.
+All submissions are assessed by the thematic PCIs according to the same criteria, provided that the article is considered interesting by the recommender handling it and the research question is judged to be scientifically valid

 2.5 Ethics

-The Peer Community Journal is published by Peer Community In, which is a member of and subscribes to the principles of the Committee on Publication Ethics (COPE).
-In addition, articles published by the Peer Community Journal respect the ethical principles defined by the European Association for Science Editors and by the International Committee of Medical Journal Editors.
+The Peer Community Journal is published by Peer Community In, which subscribes to the principles of the Committee on Publication Ethics (COPE).
+In addition, articles published by the Peer Community Journal should respect the ethical principles defined by the European Association for Science Editors (EASE) and by the International Committee of Medical Journal Editors (ICMJE).
 The following guidelines are adapted from the ICMJE Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, and of the EASE Guidelines for Authors and Translators of Scientific Articles to be Published in English.
 Peer Community In prepared this reprint.
 The ICMJE and the EASE have not endorsed nor approved the contents of this reprint.
 The official version of the ICMJE Recommendations and the EASE guidelines are located respectively at www.ICMJE.org and at https://ease.org.uk/.

 Ethical oversight